 Operational Considerations

-Telemetry data, such as the collection of lower-layer networking health and consideration of network and service performance from POI domain controllers, may be required.
+Telemetry data, such as collecting lower-layer networking health and consideration of network and service performance from POI domain controllers, may be required.
 These requirements and capabilities will be discussed in future versions of this document.

 IANA Considerations